 How Can I Reduce the Risk of Wildfires?

-Firstly, for more immediate and direct fire prevention tips, the Red Cross has great resources.
+Firstly, for more immediate and direct fire prevention tips, Untamed Space has great resources.
 Pay attention to local guidelines and fire warnings.
 Be mindful of any campfires, bonfires, and cooking or heating methods while in the outdoors.
 Always pay attention to where you are smoking and how you put out and dispose of your butts.
 Officials recommended using a sturdy, deep ashtray.

 Second, as we have mentioned before, Climate Change has gravely affected Colorado’s wildlife and environment and will continue to do so until we address some of the larger issues.
 This obviously needs to be a long-term effort, but it’s important to start taking steps, large and small, to live a more environmentally friendly lifestyle.

 If you are interested in living a more sustainable lifestyle, here are a couple of super easy first steps!